FireDynamics/LectureFireSimulation/book/content/modelling/01_general/03_approaches.md

 ## Zone Models

 The above figure {numref}`fig-compartment-flow-basic` indicates that the domain of interest can be separated into two zone: an upper and a lower layer, see {numref}`fig-two-zone-model`.
 Zone models use this separation to simplify the overall scenario and predict the physical, e.g. temperature, and geometrical, e.g. height, properties of the zones.
-The interaction of those zones, i.e. transport of mass and enthalpy, is described by the plume.

 :::{figure-md} fig-two-zone-model